DTW-DanWard/OctopusDeployUtilities/readme.md

 * **Implement standards/best practices in your Octopus Deploy setup and then automatically confirm these standards by unit testing your configuration export.**  You will save countless hours and ensure quality by automating it.
 * Compare releases (coming soon - on [road map](docs/OctopusDeployUtilitiesRoadmap.md)).

-There is a lot you can do with an export; [read here for greater detail/more examples](docs/WhatCanYouDo.md).
-You might want to read the [full rationale here](docs/Rationale.md) for exporting your data.
+There is a lot you can do with an export; you might want to read the [full rationale here](docs/Rationale.md) for exporting your data.
 But trust me: once you've started exporting your configuration data you'll wonder how you've been living without it.

 ## Why Use *This* Set Of Tools?